Middle School Co-Op Thursday

 LAF Middle School Co-Op offers a la cart classes to students in 6 – 8 grades.
-Classes in purple may include additional grade levels.
+On our schedule below, these classes are in green.
+Classes in orange are also available to Middle School students, but include grade levels outside middle school.

 younger students in older classes